-For students onsite, meals will be provided while maintaining appropriate social distancing between students.
+For students onsite, meals are provided while maintaining appropriate social distancing between students.
 Students do not need to wear face coverings when seated and eating so long as they are appropriately socially distanced.

-The district will ensure social distancing between individuals while eating in the school cafeteria.
+The district ensures social distancing between individuals while eating in the school cafeteria.
 Meals may be served in alternate areas (e.g., classrooms), outdoors, or in staggered meal periods to ensure social distancing and proper cleaning and disinfection between students.

-- Kindergarten students will eat in their classrooms. - Grades 1-12 will eat lunch in their respective cafeterias or lunch rooms, or other designated spaces to accommodate students. - There will be increased table/seating spacing in all schools. - All students will eat facing the same direction. - Outdoor space will be used for eating, when feasible. - The sharing of food and beverages (e.g., buffet style meals, snacks) is prohibited, unless individuals are members of the same household. - Adequate space will be reserved for students, faculty and staff to observe social distancing while eating meals. - The daily meal menu will be posted on the district's website.
-The menu is interactive and parents will be able to click on the items on the menu to check for ingredients, nutritional information and allergy information.
+- K-5 students eat in their cafeterias. - Grades 6-12 eat lunch in the Dining Hall or other designated spaces (Library) to accommodate students. - There is increased table/seating spacing in all schools. - Outdoor space is used for eating, when feasible. - The sharing of food and beverages (e.g., buffet style meals, snacks) is prohibited, unless individuals are members of the same household. - Adequate space has been reserved for students, faculty and staff to observe social distancing while eating meals. - The daily meal menu is posted on the district's website.
+The menu is interactive and parents are able to click on the items on the menu to check for ingredients, nutritional information and allergy information.

-Meal Checkout Process (F, H)
+Meal Checkout Process

-- For students purchasing breakfast (MS/HS only) or lunch in the cafeterias/lunchrooms: - Cashless transactions will be strongly encouraged (use of prepaid accounts via MySchoolBucks) - Checkout process, when using a prepaid account, will be touchless.
-Students will no longer be permitted to touch the pinpad - The ticket system is used for K-2 students (students are given a ticket to check out when purchasing lunch or milk). - Students grade 3-5 will tell the employee at the register their ID number. - Touchless scanning of ID cards to checkout will be used in grades 6-12.
-If a child does not have their ID card, they can tell the employee at the register their ID - o All meals at all schools will be prepackaged.
-Social distancing protocols will be followed in all food service areas
+- For students purchasing breakfast (MS/HS only) or lunch in the cafeterias/lunchrooms: - Cashless transactions are strongly encouraged (use of prepaid accounts via MySchoolBucks) - Checkout process, when using a prepaid account, is touchless.
+Students are no longer permitted to touch the pinpad - The ticket system is used for K-2 students (students are given a ticket to check out when purchasing lunch or milk). - Students grade 3-5 tell the employee at the register their ID number.

-Decals on the floor will indicate where students should stand to encourage social distancing
+- Touchless scanning of ID cards to checkout is used in grades 6-12.
+If a child does not have their ID card, they can tell the employee at the register their ID number. - All meals at all schools will be prepackaged.
+Social distancing protocols will be followed in all food service areas - Decals on the floor indicate where students should stand to encourage social distancing

-Sanitation and Disinfection in the Lunchroom (F, H)
+Sanitation and Disinfection in the Lunchroom

-- Hand sanitizing stations will be available in all cafeterias. - High touch surfaces (desks, tables, chairs) will be disinfected between lunch periods.
+- Hand sanitizing stations are available in all cafeterias. - High touch surfaces (desks, tables, chairs) are disinfected between lunch periods.

-Meals Offsite for Students Remote Learning (medically vulnerable population) (R)
+Meals Offsite for Students Remote Learning (medically vulnerable population)

-• Students will be able to preorder breakfast and lunch to take home when the next day is a remote learning day.
-Meal pickup will be in the cafeteria (MS/HS) or in the lunchroom areas (elementary schools) at each school.
+• Students are able to preorder breakfast and lunch to take home when the next day is a remote learning day.
+Meal pickup is in the cafeteria (MS/HS) or in the lunchroom areas (elementary schools) at each school.
 On Fridays, meals can be taken home for Monday.
 The District is exploring the use of an app to allow parents pre-order meals through the District's food service management company.